gboehl/dynare/doc/manual/source/the-model-file.rst

 *Giovannini, Pfeiffer, and Ratto (2021)*.
 To trigger computations involving occasionally-binding constraints requires

-#. defining and naming the occasionally-binding constraints using an ``occbin_constraints``-block
+#. defining and naming the occasionally-binding constraints using an ``occbin_constraints`` block
-#. specifying the model equations for the respective regimes in the ``model``-block using appropriate equation tags.
+#. specifying the model equations for the respective regimes in the ``model`` block using appropriate equation tags.
-#. potentially specifying a sequence of surprise shocks using a ``shocks(surprise)``-block
+#. potentially specifying a sequence of surprise shocks using a ``shocks(surprise)`` block
 #. setting up Occbin simulations or estimation with ``occbin_setup``
 #. triggering a simulation with ``occbin_solver`` or running ``estimation`` or ``calib_smoother``.